axiom-crypto/axiom-docs/docs/sdk/smart-contract-sdk/axiom-test.md

 #### `send`

 Sends a constructed query to `AxiomV2Query`.
-Optionally provide `address caller` to specify the address from which the call originates from -- defaults to `msg.sender`.

 #### `prankFulfill`